NO RUSH TO CONVERT

 — ROSNAH BAKAR —

-“At the beginning…(Latif) didn’t believe in Islam.
+“At the beginning, Latif didn’t believe in Islam.
 He was still not convinced to convert.
-So I tell him frankly.
-“If you are not convinced you don’t convert.”
-So that’s why I didn’t rush him it into converting.” -Rosnah Bakar
+So I told him, ‘If you are not convinced, you don’t convert.’
+So that’s why I didn’t rush him into converting.”

-My friend Rokman Yousef, otherwise known as Roky (!), was my producer for Portraits in Faith in both Singapore and Malaysia, and he opened up his community of friends for me to meet.
-It was early on in the project when we conducted our Portraits In Faith shoot in Singapore, and that is when I met Rosna and Latif.
-What is so unique about them is that Rosna is Malay and born a Muslim.
-Latif is of Chinese descent and born a Buddhist.
+My friend Rokman Yousef, otherwise known as Roky, was my producer for Portraits in Faith in both Singapore and Malaysia, and he opened up his community of friends for me to meet.
+It was early in the project when we conducted our Portraits in Faith shoot in Singapore, and that is when I met Rosnah and Latif.
+What is unique about them is that Rosnah is Malay and was born a Muslim.
+Latif is of Chinese descent and was born a Buddhist.
 They met at work and their courtship included navigating whether or not Latif would convert to Islam.
 They are a delightful couple and full of gratitude and life.

 I remember our time together as if it were yesterday.
 I love watching the video of their interview and hearing Latif emphasize that 24 hours of religion classes over three months does not make you a believer.
 He reminds us that it takes time to convert to a religion and see the greatness of God.
 Latif’s moment of clarity came as he pondered the perfection of the human body, with all its organs, the brain, the nerves.
 As Latif says, “Who is so powerful to create such a perfect thing?”

 While Portraits in Faith is not about any one religion, I find great meaning in people’s stories of their conversion.
 These are peak experiences in their lives.
 Very rarely is someone’s conversion experience about theology!
 It is usually about some profound feeling or realization that there is a greatness in the world of which they are now a part and of which they are a beneficiary.
 Thank you to Rosnah and Latif for sharing their spiritual journey with me.